YeKc1M/NetworkProgramming/README.md

 this repository used to save codes in network programming course

-chapter 1: a simple TCP socket client and server chapter 2: test your system is big-endian or little-endian
+chapter 1: a simple TCP socket client and server\n chapter 2: test.c test your system is big-endian or little-endian, testThread.c test function `fork()`, datetimec & datetimes is multi-thread tcp client and server